dentarg/auth0-blog/_posts/2018-02-09-3-iam-examples-to-support-digital-transformation.md

 ## API Authorisation
 For the final implementation example of this article, we're going to look at API Authorisation.
-We need to implement API auth so that our customers can integrate our service into their applications in ways not offered out of our box, and to allow them deeper integrations.
+We need to implement API auth so that our customers can integrate our service into their applications in ways not offered as standard, and to allow them deeper integrations.
 Once again, let's take a look at our data model, now including API auth:

 ![api-auth-model](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-model.png)